 History of the Clearwater Public Library System

-Pinellas was established when the peninsula, formerly a part of Hillsborough, was re-defined as a separate county.
-Clearwater was named the county seat by the simple expedient of the overnight building of a courthouse.
-Residents began to invest time and effort in becoming more than a tourist mecca and agricultural center.
+Pinellas County was established when the peninsula, formerly a part of Hillsborough County, was re-defined as a separate county in 1911.
+Enthusiastic Clearwater citizens built a courthouse overnight to win for their young city the designation of county seat over rival St. Petersburg.
+Residents began to invest time and effort in becoming more than an agricultural center.

 The first year 1,277 visitors borrowed 2,792 books.
-The Library had a reading room with two Clearwater newspapers, the Tampa Tribune, Chicago Tribune, magazines, and reference books including the 11th edition of the Encyclopedia Britannica.
-There was a rental shelf (two cents per day with five cents minimum) in addition to the purchased and donated circulating collection of the "very latest literature."
-Two books could be checked out at once, only one of which could be fiction.
+The library had a reading room with two Clearwater newspapers, the Tampa Tribune, the Chicago Tribune, magazines, and reference books including the 11th edition of the Encyclopedia Britannica.
+There was a rental shelf, offering materials for two cents per day, in addition to the permanent and donated circulating collection of the "very latest literature."
+Patrons could check out two books at once, only one of which could be fiction.

-Notices were placed in all the hotels, and winter visitors expanded the ranks of readers.
-Library administration in 1925 hired additional personnel: two assistants, a part-time employee for the workroom, and a janitor.
-The Board received petitions for more card files and a heating system.
 The impact of the Depression on the Clearwater Public Library was similar to the effect on libraries across the nation: less money and more patrons.
-The budget was cut necessarily and repeatedly.
-The building, now over 14 years old, needed repairs.
-When the City Manager turned down the lowest available bid of $40 to fix a damaged ceiling, the Librarian bought the materials and hired laborers to fix it for $13.65.
+The budget was cut repeatedly.
+The building, now more than 14 years old, needed repairs.
+When the City Manager turned down the lowest available bid of $40 to fix a damaged ceiling, Library Director Grace Mease bought the materials and hired laborers to fix it for $13.65.
 The City Manager reimbursed her.
-An emergency arose in 1932: faced with a sudden budget cut of $1000, the Board unanimously approved the dismissal of Mease as the most expedient measure.
-Annie Owen, formerly an assistant, was promoted to Library Director at her same salary.
+However, faced with a sudden budget cut of $1000 in 1932, the Board unanimously approved the dismissal of Mease and the hiring of former assistant Annie Owen.

 Expansion and Change (1940-1979)